DINHJonathan/VisualNovelEngine/README.md

 # VisualNovelEngine

 Interactive narrative game illustrated by artworks (CG) / characters sprites.
-Mix between novel and gaming, where choice are mainly the core gameplay of most Visual Novel.
+Mix between novel and gaming, where choices are mainly the core gameplay of most Visual Novel.